shoelace-style/webawesome/docs/docs/components/code-demo.md

 - [ ] Make toggle open with an animation for browsers that support height: auto transitions
 - [ ] Support CSS-only or JS-only demos
-- [ ] Provide a way to transform the code displayed (e.g. remove elements or attributes, fix whitespace, etc.)
+- [ ] Provide a way to transform the code displayed (e.g. remove elements or attributes, fix whitespace, sanitize HTML etc.)
 - [ ] Provide a way to customize the playground used (currently it is hardcoded to CodePen)
 - [ ] Provide controls for zooming in/out
 - [ ] Provide a way to resize the preview horizontally